| | | | | | | | | |

 • Risotto Rice: I use Carnaroli, but Arborio works too.
 This rice is specifically used for risotto, so don’t substitute it with Basmati, Pudding rice, etc.

-• Oil: My preference is good quality olive oil, but a neutral-flavored oil like vegetable oil would also work here.
+• Oil: My preference is good quality olive oil, but a neutral-flavoured oil like vegetable oil would also work here.
 Alternatively, use Vegan Butter.

-• Leek: I love leeks for their mild and sweet flavor.
+• Leek: I love leeks for their mild and sweet flavour.
 You can substitute onion or shallot.

 • Celery: Just a little addition of stalks adds a juicy saltiness which I love, but feel free to skip.